-- Project teams will consist of one to three team members. - The project is due at the beginning of the class on Monday, 8/7. - Off campus (VCR and Web) students shall also meet this deadline for the project.
+- Project teams will consist of one to three team members. - The project is due at the beginning of the class on Monday, 8/4. - Off campus (VCR and Web) students shall also meet this deadline for the project.

-Academic Honesty:
+Academic Integrity:

 It is the philosophy of The University of Texas at Arlington that academic dishonesty is a completely unacceptable mode of conduct and will not be tolerated in any form.
 All persons involved in academic dishonesty will be disciplined in accordance with University regulations and procedures.
 Discipline may include suspension or expulsion from the University.

 "Scholastic dishonesty includes but is not limited to cheating, plagiarism, collusion, the submission for credit of any work or materials that are attributable in whole or in part to another person, taking an examination for another person, any act designed to give unfair advantage to a student or the attempt to commit such acts."
-(Regents' Rules and Regulations, Part One, Chapter VI, Section 3, Subsection 3.2, Subdivision 3.22).
-ANY CHEATING WILL RESULT IN SEVERE PENALTIES.
-All work submitted must be original.
-If derived from another source, a full bibliographical citation must be given.
+(Regents' Rules and Regulations, Series 50101, Section 2.2)